This Post Is Sponsored By Responsibility.org! As Always, All Opinions Are My Own! Thank You For Supporting CityGirlGoneMom!

 Kids identified their parents as the first influence on their decision to drink or not to drink alcohol.
 The second and third most influential sources were peers (22%) and social media (8%).

-While the whole family is joining in the summer fun, it’s important to not only talk with your kids about underage drinking and responsible consumption but to show them.
+While the whole family is joining in the fun, it’s important to not only talk with your kids about underage drinking and responsible consumption but to show them.
 Set a good example.
 Measure out those cocktails.
 Understand your pour amounts.
-Make sure everyone at the barbecue has a drink (non-alcoholic or otherwise), and a few burgers and a little potato salad to offset the alcohol.
+Make sure everyone at dinner has a drink (non-alcoholic or otherwise), and a few healthy bites to offset the alcohol.

 And just for extra safety—make sure your friends and family have a safe ride home!
 It’s the little things that show children how to make responsible choices and help stop underage drinking!